dylanfair/checklist/README.md

 This works with `--memory` too — the tasks are imported into the in-memory database and then displayed, so you can preview an import without writing to disk.

-There are only a couple other commands from the CLI that you need to know:

 ### `wipe` Command - Cleaning out your database

 ```sh